supervisely-ecosystem/how-to-work-with-video-object-tags/README.md

 ---
-description: How to create, add, update and remove tags from Video and annotation objects, even for frames.
+description: How to create, add, update and remove tags from Video and its annotation objects.
 ---

 # **Tags on Video, its annotation objects and frames**

 ## **Introduction**

-In this tutorial, you will learn how to create new tags and assign them, update its values or remove tags for selected annotation objects or frames (with these objects) in Video using the Supervisely SDK.
+In this tutorial, you will learn how to create new tags for Video, its annotation objects or frames and assign them, update its values or remove at all using the Supervisely SDK.

 Supervisely supports different types of tags: